ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Row, row, row your boat gently down the stream.
 Merrily, merrily, merrily, merrily.
 Life is but a dream.<br>―Eliphalet Oram Lyte

+- Their exercises are unbloody battles, and their battles bloody exercises.<br>―Flavius Josephus

+- The more you sweat in peace, the less you bleed in war.<br>―Norman Schwarzkopf